sf-wdi-41-homework/project-2-project-2-trimdat/README.md

 # Trimdat on Heroku
 (https://fathomless-refuge-13424.herokuapp.com/)

-# Technologies User
+# Technologies Used
-Ruby, Rails, Bootstrap
+Ruby, Rails, Bootstrap, Javascript
-Gems: Tzinfo-data, sass-rails, turbolinks, jbuilder
+Gems: Tzinfo-data, sass-rails, turbolinks, jbuilder, bcrypt

 # Wish List for Future Development
 With more time, we would have added more options for formatting.
 We would have also created teams and team profiles for easier sharing of documents.